All you need to know about Ethan Slater, Ariana Grande’s rumoured beau

 What does Slater play in Wicked?

-In 2022, it was revealed that Slater would join the Wicked cast alongside Grande and Yeoh.
+In 2022, it was revealed that Ethan Slater would join the Wicked cast alongside Ariana Grande and Michelle Yeoh.

 The actor is playing Boq, a university friend of Elphaba (Cynthia Erivo) and Glinda (Grande).
 He will also be the love interest of Nessarose (Marissa Bode).